golang/proposal/design/56986-godebug.md

    reporting the combination of the go.mod-based defaults and the source code overrides, as well as adding to `Package` new fields `Directives`, `TestDirectives,` and `XTestDirectives`, all of type `[]string`.

+8. Add a new `DefaultGODEBUG` setting to `debug.BuildInfo.Settings`, to be reported by `go version -m` and other tools that inspect build details.

-8. Document these commitments as well as how to use GODEBUG in the [compatibility guidelines](https://golang.org/doc/go1compat).
+9. Document these commitments as well as how to use GODEBUG in the [compatibility guidelines](https://golang.org/doc/go1compat).

 ## Rationale